amandakauppinen/RestaurantApp/README.md

 #### App Description ####

 The application is meant to browse restaurants (using mock data currently) and view/create/edit reviews for a specific restaurant.
 Restaurants have addresses and categories that can be filtered.
 The application has a built-in mock data population tool and the ability to use the [Firebase Emulator](https://firebase.google.com/docs/emulator-suite/connect_firestore)

+This application cannot be run without a specific Firestore structure/setup